sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

         }
     ```

-8. Save your changes to the `OpenSAPcom.js` file.
+8. Save your changes to the `OpenSAPcom.js` file, if needed.

 ### Deploy the application